 Same- or next-day swap

-We haul a full container to your Madison pad and drop an empty in one trip, so the crew never loses a loading hour.
+We haul your full container and drop an empty in the same spot so the crew never loses a loading hour.

 Step 3